Yosemite National Park

-Say it with me, Yo-seh-mittee, not Yo-seh-might.
-Most people have heard of Yosemite but not everyone can put a face to the name.
-If you're one of the lucky few people in this world who has gotten to spend some quality time here then you agree with me when I say "breathtaking" takes on a new meaning.
+Say it with me, Yo-seh-mittee, not Yo-seh-might!
+Most people have heard of Yosemite but not everyone has been there.
+If you're one of the lucky few people in this world who's gotten to spend some quality time in Yosemite then you probably agree with me when I say "breathtaking" takes on a new meaning.

-As cheesy as it sounds, after my first time there, the natural beauty of Yosemite gave me a new reason to live.
+As cheesy as it sounds, the natural beauty of Yosemite gave me a new reason to live.

 Planning and Preparing to visit Yosemite

 To start your Yosemite planning process, consider your accommodations first.
 Overnight or not?
 If yes, and you're a camper, secure a tent spot online ASAP.
 Yosemite Camping Reservation Information.
 If the camping spots are all taken, keep checking online until the day-of your trip.
 You might get lucky!

 If that doesn't work, consider getting up early on the day-of your trip and get to Yosemite for first come first serve camping spots.
 You can drive around the first come first serve campground and look for open spots.
 If they're all full, you can ask the campers if they're leaving.
 If they are, you have a spot!
 You can also check the post on their campground.
 The slip of paper on the post says the date they are checking out.
 Getting a FCFS spot is more difficult on weekends than weekdays.
 Here's some more info on camping without a reservation.